IRAQ – The Trip

 (Al-Kadhimiya Mosque is a Shi’ite Islamic mosque and shrine that contains the tombs of the seventh and ninth Twelver Shī’ī Imāms, respectively Mūsā al-Kāẓim (762 AD) and his grandson Muhammad al-Jawad (834 AD).
 Also buried within the premises are the historical scholars Shaykh Mufīd and Shaykh Naṣīr ad-Dīn aṭ-Ṭūsi.

-The mosque is built on the site of the Quraish cemetery, which was created with the original Round City of Baghdad in 762 AD.
+The mosque was built on the site of the Quraish cemetery, which was created with the original Round City of Baghdad in 762 AD.
 The current building dates to the restoration carried out from 1502–1524.
 It was further ornamented by the Ottoman Sultan Suleiman the Magnificent after he conquered Baghdad in 1534.
 Since it has continued to be kept in a state of good repair

 The golden dome over the grave of Muhammad at-Taqī was re-gilded in 2008.